 The Emergency Heat Setting is Engaged

+We often get asked ‘Does the emergency heat on my furnace come on automatically?’
+The answer to this is typically not.
 Some HVAC units have a toggle switch for emergency heat.
-This switch allows homeowners to turn on AUX heat manually.
+This switch allows homeowners to turn on AUX heat manually as an emergency source of heat.
 However, it’s important to understand that this setting turns off the heat pump completely.
 In other words, it only uses the secondary electrical or gas system for heating.
 That can make energy costs add up quickly.